What Is Adjudication?

 What does the Contract say

 Pay careful attention to what the contract says.
-If it requires that an adjudicator be nominated by a particular nominating body (for example the RICS) you cannot simply ignore that and ask the CIOB to appoint him.
-Remember that and adjudicator will most likely have to resign where he has not been correctly appointed.
+If it requires that an adjudicator must be nominated by a particular nominating body (for example the RICS), you cannot simply ignore that and ask the CIOB to appoint him.
+Remember the adjudicator will most likely have to resign where he has not been correctly appointed.